Dog Breeder Licensing Requirements by State

 Delaware

-DEMore than 4 dogs kept for breeding, sale, show, or other purposes
+DEMore than 4 dogs kept for breeding, sale, show, or training

 Florida